pangolindex/exchange-contracts/contracts/staking-positions/README.md

 algorithm.
 So each pool has its own total staked balance and average staking duration.

-PangoChef distributes global rewards to pools based on Synthetix’s staking algorithm, such that pool operations and updating rewards is in constant time as the number of pools increase.
+PangoChef distributes global rewards to pools based on Synthetix’s staking algorithm, such that pool operations and updating rewards stays in constant time as the number of pools increase.
 Then each pool separately utilizes the SAR algorithm to distribute its reward allocation to users.

-PangoChef requires a Uniswap V2 factory and a wrapped native token address to be defined in PangoChef constructor.
-Although accepts any ERC20 token to be staked, it is mainly intended for PangoChef liquidity pool tokens.
+PangoChef requires a Uniswap V2 factory and a wrapped native token address to be defined in the constructor.
+Although it accepts any ERC20 token to be staked, it is mainly intended for PangoChef liquidity pool tokens.

 PangolinStakingPosition had a simple compounding mechanism.
 In PangoChef, compounding requires that (1) pool’s staking token is a liquidity pool pair token of the factory defined in the constructor, and (2) one of the tokens in the pair is `rewardsToken`.
-Given these requirements, compounding works as follows.
+Given these requirements are satisfied for a pool, compounding works as follows.

 * 😎 `compound()`: